Josh Norman: 2016 season

-On April 22, 2016, Norman signed a five-year, $75 million deal with the Washington Redskins.
+On April 22, 2016, Norman signed a five-year, $75 million deal with the Redskins.
 The contract made him the highest paid cornerback in NFL history at the time, surpassing the contract Darrelle Revis signed with the New York Jets in 2015.
 During the team's training camp, Norman announced that he would appear regularly during that season's Fox NFL broadcast.
-In Week 3, Norman faced off against Odell Beckham Jr. and the New York Giants, which generated media attention due to their previous controversial matchup in 2015.
-He recorded his first interception as a Redskin against quarterback Cody Kessler in the Week 4 win over the Cleveland Browns.
-In a Week 16 win against the Chicago Bears, he recorded two interceptions on quarterback Matt Barkley.
+In Week 3, Norman faced off against Odell Beckham Jr. and the Giants, which generated media attention due to their previous controversial matchup in 2015; during the 29-27 win he managed to get Giants center Weston Richburg ejected under the new unsportsmanlike conduct foul rule simply by running past Richburg in pursuit of Beckham, who had the football at the time.
+He recorded his first interception as a Redskin against quarterback Cody Kessler in the Week 4 win over the Browns.
+In a Week 16 win against the Bears, he recorded two interceptions on quarterback Matt Barkley.
 He started in every game during the season, finishing with 67 tackles, 19 passes defended, two forced fumbles, and three interceptions.
 After the season, he was ranked as the 59th best player by his peers in the NFL Top 100 Players of 2017.